Data protection for staff

 The University has set up a staff discount portal with a third party, Sodexo (also known as P&MM).
 The University will not provide Sodexo with any personal data about you except to confirm – on request – that you are a member of University staff, if you decide to take advantage of the scheme.

 We will not, however, release data to any third person without there being a legitimate reason to do so, except where you ask us to.
-This means that we will not release data to banks, friends, relatives etc., without your prior agreement.
+This means that we will not release data to banks, friends, and relatives among other parties without your prior agreement.
 If you wish us to provide data in these circumstances, you should provide us with written consent to release the data

 Although the University does store some data in the cloud via Google Apps for Education, the servers for the data are EU based.